inno-devops-labs/F23-core-course-labs/app_c#/README.md

 Main page shows my github profile.
 It is possible to check any public github profile using endpoint `/profile/get/{username}`.

+Moreover, you can mount your volume folder to `/volume/` folder inside container.
+Now app uses this folder to save visits inside `visits` file. `/visits` endpoint returns this number.

 ## Pre-requirements

 - Docker